Discover the Highlights of Alsace

 After arriving via TGV rail from Paris, you’ll meet at the Strasbourg Tourist Office and head out to the city of Colmar.
 First stops are at the Pfister House, dating from 1537, and the Koifhus, dating from even earlier.
 13th century St. Martin’s Church and a walking tour through “Little Venice” and the Tanners quarter complete the visit.

-Next you’ll see Eguisheim, a quaint town along the Alsace wine route.
+Next you’ll visit Eguisheim, a quaint town along the Alsace wine route.
 Built around a 12th century castle, the cobbled streets and half-timbered houses have helped designate Eguisheim a “Beautiful Village of France.”
 Nearby is Riquewihr, a fortified town that escaped many a conflict thanks to its still-standing medieval walls.
-Lunch stop (cost not included) here.
+Lunch stop (not included) here.

 After lunch, you’ll drive through the rolling hills dotted with vines dating to back to Roman times.
 An afternoon tasting of whites will help you discern that particular Alsace note, an unoaked, crisp and floral taste.

-The day finishes with a guided tour of the Haut Koenigsburg Castle, once ruined, and restored under German rule just before World War I. In medieval times, the castle was an essential means of controlling trade routes of wheat, wine and salt.
+The Alsace Day Tour finishes with a guided tour of the Haut Koenigsburg Castle, once ruined, and restored under German rule just before World War I. In medieval times, the castle was an essential means of controlling trade routes of wheat, wine and salt.

 You’ll return to Strasbourg in time for the evening train back to Paris.
 Overnight stay in Strasbourg available.
 Contact us for details.

 - Transportation in a comfortable minivan for the day.